 - Windows XP Mode can be used in the Professional version of Windows 7.
 It is a virtualization program for Microsoft Windows.

-- Professional edition has a lot of features to it.
+- The professional edition has a lot of features to it.
 It includes software restriction policies which means you can really restrict software from using some of the resources of your computer.

 - Remote administration tools feature is included in this version which means that a user can remotely use and make changes to a computer.